junxit/us-congress-bills-115/metadata.md

 - 2017-10-19 — Placed on the Union Calendar, Calendar No. 258.
 - 2017-10-19 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-354.
 - 2017-10-19 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-354.
+- 2018-02-26 — Considered under suspension of the rules. (consideration: CR H1240-1243)
+- 2018-02-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2410.
+- 2018-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-26 — Mr. Burgess moved to suspend the rules and pass the bill.
+- 2018-02-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1240-1241)
+- 2018-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1240-1241)